Learn to be Comfortable Being Uncomfortable Now!

 WHY you need to get comfortable with being uncomfortable.

 - Being uncomfortable means growth and change.
 It's never too late for growth and change.
 Do you hear people always say "I'm too old to change.
 I'm stuck in my ways."
 Are you one of those people?
 Well, I'm here to tell you that there's always room for change.
 Yes, it may be a fact that you're getting older, but it's also an excuse that you're making that you don't want to change because of your age.
 Be an open and out of the box person.
 Your health and well-being depends on it.
+God even puts us in uncomfortable situations so that we can realize His sovereignty.
+A lot of times, we turn away from the uncomfortable situations we face, and we lose out on experiencing the amazing faith we can grow simply by trusting God in those uncomfortable times.

 HOW you can get comfortable with being uncomfortable?